-Palak and Methi Paratha is a delicious Indian flat bread made by combining whole wheat flour with fresh spinach (palak) & fenugreek (methi) leaves, seasoned with garlic and Indian spices.
+Palak Methi Paratha is a delicious Indian flat bread made with whole wheat flour, fresh spinach (palak), fenugreek (methi) leaves, ginger, green chillies and seasoned with aromatic Indian spices.
 They are especially made in winter season in India when you get ample of fresh greens in market.
 These parathas are quite healthy because of generous use of palak and taste absolutely flavoursome.

-I have added some gram flour also as it gives a lovely golden tinge to the parathas and compliments its innate rustic aroma.
-A little bit of garlic has also been added in the recipe as spinach and garlic tastes great together.
-However if you are looking for Jain or ‘No onion No garlic’ recipe feel free to skip it.
+I have added some besan (chickpea flour) to the dough as it gives a lovely golden tinge to the parathas and compliments its innate rustic aroma.
+A little bit of garlic has also been added in the recipe as spinach and garlic tastes great together but if you are looking for ‘No onion No garlic’ recipe feel free to skip it.

 - Whole Wheat Flour (Aata)-2 & 1/2 cups